Adele scores rare double on British music charts

 Adele, 33, also landed the rare Official Chart Double by topping the British singles charts for a sixth week with Easy On Me, the first track to be released from 30.

-The song has overtaken her 2011 mega hit, Someone Like You, to become her longest-running Number 1 on the Official Singles Chart.
+The song has overtaken her 2011 mega hit, Someone Like You, to become her longest-running No. 1 on the Official Singles Chart.

 Oh My God and I Drink Wine, two other singles from 30, also made it into the top five.